segmentio/segment-docs/src/engage/trait-activation/trait-enrichment.md

 {% faq %}
 {% faqitem What's the difference between Trait Enrichment and ID Sync? %}

-**Trait Enrichment** lets you map the traits data you've collected with Engage to use when syncing Engage Audiences to destinations.
+**Trait Enrichment** lets you map the traits data you've collected with Engage to use when syncing Engage Audiences and Journeys to destinations.

-**ID Sync** lets you map the identities data gathered for a profile for use when syncing Engage Audiences to destinations.
+**ID Sync** lets you map the identities data gathered for a profile for use when syncing Engage Audiences and Journeys to destinations.

 {% endfaqitem %}